The intracluster light as an estimator of the cluster mass profile: Introduction

-Of those follow-up studies, we highlight that of \citet{AlonsoAsensio2020}.
-This study used the C-EAGLE set of simulations to quantitatively compare the similarity between the intra-cluster stars and total matter projected densities.
-They reported that the similarity was greater than that observed, reinforcing the hypothesis that the intra-cluster stellar distribution can be used to infer the total matter distribution. \citet{AlonsoAsensio2020} further proposed a simulation-calibrated method to estimate the mass of a cluster from the observed ICL profile, using a power-law relation between the projected stellar mass and total mass density profiles.
+Of these follow-up studies, we highlight the study by \citet{AlonsoAsensio2020}.
+This study used the C-EAGLE set of simulations to quantitatively compare the similarity between the intracluster stars and total matter projected densities.
+The authors reported that the similarity was greater than observed, which reinforced the hypothesis that the intracluster stellar distribution can be used to infer the total matter distribution. \citet{AlonsoAsensio2020} further proposed a simulation-calibrated method for estimating the mass of a cluster from the observed ICL profile based on a power-law relation between the projected stellar mass and the total mass density profiles.

-A recent work that has again focused on the ICL as a mass tracer is the early-release from Euclid reporting observations of the Perseus cluster \citep{Kluge2025}, where the ICL was measured up to a radius of 600 kpc, equivalent to 1/3 of the cluster's virial radius.
-This work provides an exquisite dataset to explore how deep observations of the ICL can be used to estimate the cluster mass following the idea first presented in \citet{AlonsoAsensio2020}.
+A recent work that again focused on the ICL as a mass tracer is the early release from Euclid, which reported observations of the Perseus cluster \citep{Kluge2025}.
+The ICL was measured up to a radius of 600 kpc, which is equivalent to one-third of the cluster virial radius.
+This work provides an exquisite dataset to explore how deep observations of the ICL can be used to estimate the cluster mass following the idea first presented by \citet{AlonsoAsensio2020}.

-In this work, we aim to extend and better quantify the relation found in \citet{AlonsoAsensio2020}, with special emphasis on the realistic evaluation of the associated errors, and apply it to observational data to obtain cluster mass profiles.
-We make use of the Perseus cluster observations with Euclid to showcase the ideal scenario where the ICL profile can be observed up to the cluster outskirts and the mass profile can be fully recovered.
-We also apply the methodology to less optimal cases, where the radial extent of the ICL is smaller and some extrapolation must be performed.
+In this work, we aim to extend and better quantify the relation found by \citet{AlonsoAsensio2020}, with particular emphasis on the realistic evaluation of the associated errors.
+We apply it to observational data to obtain cluster mass profiles.
+We make use of the Perseus cluster observations with Euclid to showcase the ideal scenario in which the ICL profile can be observed up to the cluster outskirts and the mass profile can be fully recovered.
+We also apply the method to less optimal cases in which the radial extent of the ICL is smaller and some extrapolation must be performed.

-The paper is structured as follows, in Sect.~\ref{sec:sims} we revisit the relation between ICL and total mass profiles of \citet{AlonsoAsensio2020} and extend it to evaluate realistic errors.
-In Sect.~\ref{sec:methods} we describe how to apply the relation to estimate mass profiles of observed clusters.
-Applications of this methodology to Euclid and HST data are shown in Sect.~\ref{sec:results}.
+The paper is structured as follows.
+In Sect.~\ref{sec:sims} we revisit the relation between ICL and total mass profiles by \citet{AlonsoAsensio2020} and extend it to evaluate realistic errors.
+In Sect.~\ref{sec:methods} we apply the relation to estimate the mass profiles of observed clusters.
+Applications of this method to Euclid and HST data are shown in Sect.~\ref{sec:results}.
 The results are discussed in detail in Sect.~\ref{sec:discussion}, and the concluding remarks are laid out in Sect.~\ref{sec:conclusions}.